g-nitin/PaTS/README.md

 ## Overview

-This project introduces **Planning as Time-Series (PaTS)**, a novel framework that reformulates automated planning as a time-series forecasting problem.
-Instead of traditional search-based methods, PaTS learns an implicit transition model from expert-demonstrated trajectories.
-Given an initial state and a goal, a trained time-series model "forecasts" a sequence of intermediate states that forms a valid plan.
+This project introduces **Planning as Time-Series (PaTS)**, a framework that fundamentally shifts the paradigm of automated planning.
+Instead of casting planning as a search problem through state spaces or relying on explicit symbolic reasoning about preconditions and effects, PaTS reformulates it as a **time-series forecasting problem**.

+The core idea is to learn an implicit transition function directly from expert-demonstrated plan trajectories.
+Given an initial state and a desired goal, a trained time-series model "forecasts" a sequence of intermediate states that collectively form a valid plan.
+This approach leverages the power of modern sequence modeling techniques to generate plans in a data-driven manner.

+PaTS explores a diverse range of multivariate time-series models, including:

+- **Recurrent Neural Networks (RNNs)** like LSTMs, which are well-suited for sequential data.
+- **Modern compact MLP-based architectures** such as the Tiny Time Mixer (TTM), offering efficient forecasting.
+- **Classical gradient-boosted models** like XGBoost, adapted for sequence prediction.
+- **Large Language Models (LLMs)** like Llama, used for zero-shot or few-shot inference through prompt engineering.

+To enable this, planning states are encoded as fixed-length numerical vectors.
+PaTS investigates two primary state representations:

+- A **sparse binary predicate representation** (`bin`), similar to traditional PDDL ground predicates.
+- A **compact position-based encoding** (`sas`), inspired by SAS+ formalisms, representing block positions.

+By treating plan trajectories as multivariate time series, PaTS aims to learn the dynamics of state transitions, effectively bypassing explicit symbolic planning.

 This repository provides the complete infrastructure to: